Distribution: Occurring in the east end of the Columbia River Gorge in Washington; Washington to Oregon.

-Habitat: Dry, open or sparsely wooded slopes.
+Habitat: Dry, open or sparsely wooded slopes at low elevations.

 Conservation Status: Not of concern